ivegamsft/AppMigrationWorkshop/HOL/07-app-to-container/README.md

     ![image](./media/hol7-4-c.PNG)

 1. All the files should now be in the solution/project.

     ![image](./media/hol7-4-d.PNG)

 1. You can remove the uneeded files "ProjectName.webproj" and "MyTemplate.vstemplate"

-1. Add a blank text file to the Solution, Not the Web Site and rename it to Dockerfile, make sure to remove the ".txt" extension.
+1. Add a blank text file to the Solution, Not the Web Site and rename it to `Dockerfile`, make sure to remove the ".txt" extension.

     ![image](./media/hol7-4-e.PNG)